Idaho Rules of Family Law Procedure Rule 803. Judgments

+A. Definition and form in general.
 "Judgment" as used in these rules means a separate document entitled Judgment or Decree.
 A judgment shall state the relief to which a party is entitled on one or more claims for relief in the action.
 Such relief can include dismissal with or without prejudice.
-A judgment shall not contain a recital of pleadings, the report of a master, the record of prior proceedings, courts legal reasoning, findings of fact, or conclusions of law.
-A judgment is final if either it has been certified as final pursuant to Rule 804 or judgment has been entered on all claims for relief, except costs and fees, asserted by or against all parties in the action.
-A judgment shall begin with the words “JUDGMENT IS ENTERED AS FOLLOWS:..,” and it shall not contain any other wording between those words and the caption.
+A judgment should not contain a recital of pleadings, the report of a master, the record of prior proceedings, courts legal reasoning, findings of fact, or conclusions of law.
+A judgment is final if either it is a partial judgment that has been certified as final pursuant to Rule 804 or judgment has been entered on all claims for relief, except costs and fees, asserted by or against all parties in the action.
+A judgment or partial judgment should begin with the words “JUDGMENT IS ENTERED AS FOLLOWS:” and it should not contain any other wording between those words and the caption.
 A judgment can include any findings of fact or conclusions of law expressly required by statute, rule, or regulation.

 Promoting Openness In The Courts

 Do you have suggestions about how we can better serve you?